AmarHidic/dice-role-game/README.md

 If player rolls same number on both dices and press hold, his current score will be multiplied by 2 and his round is over.

-The first player to reach 100 points on GLOBAL score wins the game
+The first player to reach winning score points on GLOBAL score, wins the game.